In the Beginning

 Into the New Millennium

 In 2003, the league opened a League Office for the first time and a new leadership group came aboard to further the progress built over the past decade.
 Former Vancouver Canucks defenceman John Grisdale was named the BCHL’s Commissioner while former Powell River Kings General Manager David Sales became the league’s Executive Director.
 Under the stewardship of Grisdale and Sales, the league leapt into the 21st century by establishing a presence on the internet, expanding the league’s business operations, and setting in motion the audio and video broadcasting that now brings BCHL into homes all over the country.
 The league also enjoyed a series of fantastic seasons on the ice.
 While the Chilliwack Chiefs and Nanaimo Clippers dominated on the ice, each winning a pair of Fred Page Cup Championships, players from all over the league were catching the attention of National Hockey League and NCAA scouts.
 In 2006, Burnaby Express forward Kyle Turris announced his presence on the hockey world’s radar with a dominant performance during his team’s RBC Royal Bank Cup-winning season.
 Turris quickly became one of the league's best known and most heavily scouted players ever, and the buzz surrounding his talent culminated with the top pre-draft ranking by the NHL’s Central Scouting.
 In June of 2007, Turris was selected by the Phoenix Coyotes with the third selection in the NHL Entry Draft.
 With the pick, Turris shattered the Canadian Junior “A” record for the highest-drafted player.
 Within a year, Turris had led Canada to a World junior Hockey Championship and played his first game in the NHL.
-Between 2000 and 2010, 69 players have been drafted directly from the BCHL by National Hockey League teams.
-And each year, the league sends between 80 and 100 graduates on to NCAA and CIS scholarships.
+The Vernon Vipers made three consecutive RBC Cup Finals from 2009 to 2011, winning national titles in the first two of those seasons.
+The Penticton Vees made it three titles in four years for the league with an RBC Cup in 2012 to cap off an historic year that saw them win 42 straight games at one point.
+Between 2000 and 2013, 83 players have been drafted directly from the BCHL by National Hockey League teams.
+And each year, the league sends on average between 90 and 110 graduates on to NCAA and CIS scholarships.